dot-event/dot-event-v2/README.md

 events.create() // emits the create operation
 ```

-Operation functions take the same arguments and behave similar to `emit`.

 ## Subscription listener argument

 Subscription listeners receive a single object argument.
 To add to that object, pass an object to the emitter: